ZebMcKayhan/WireguardManager/README.md

 ```sh
 DNS = 9.9.9.9, 2620:fe::fe
 ```
-This line is probably populated with your WAN DNS.
+This line is probably populated with your WAN DNS (if you didnt use dns=local).
 Now, if you feel that this is good, then just leave it.
 For some people, they might want to use the router as DNS to use dnsmasq with all the benefits (local hosts resolv, Diversion, Unbound et.c.). then simply change this to point at your wg21 IP instead. i.e. from my dynamic example above:
 ```sh
 DNS = 192.168.100.1, fc00:192:168:100::1
 ```